benjaminrust/graphconnect/README.md

 builds your living [Neural Network](http://www.HardingPoint.com).

 * `Neural Network & AI` - Uses Additional Package on Top with your Engagement Graph
-* `Engagement Orchestration & Flow` - Uses Additional Package with your Engagement Graph
+* `Engagement Manager & Orchestration` - Uses Additional Package with your Engagement Graph
 * `Analytics & Reporting` - Uses Additional Package with your Engagement Graph

 Use the shared instance of this app [https://graphconnect.herokuapp.com](https://graphconnect.herokuapp.com) or deploy